regina-normal/regina/admin/README.txt

 Regina Administrative Utilities
 -------------------------------

-This directory contains various adminstrative utilities for housekeeping and making new releases.
+This directory contains utilities for housekeeping and making new releases.

 In general only the software author(s) should need to worry about the contents of this directory.